linjuk/pta-dynamic-analysis/README.txt

 produce the same/equivalent source code.
 Of course it is only the first sign of this fact. "evaluation.py" does not check transformed files for the textual equivalence.

+4) Old implementation:
+For the complenteness is the archive "old_implementation.zip".
+After an extraction you will find the directory "old_implementation".
+This consist the first fully functioning implementation approach.
+Because of the issue that is described in section 2.1 of the protocol this doesn't fulfil all of the task and aims of the project.
+For details regarding the execution see README.txt in the directory.